 Yun Mei is one of the sewing monitors at Donglong factory.
 She first started working at the factory in 2006 as a sewer, and after six years was promoted to lead her team.
 She hands out fabric and instructions, collects pieces of clothes to check for quality or any missing stitches, and makes sure the production process runs on schedule.
 She is most proud of her ability to spot potential problems that the sewers might face with garments before they occur.
 In her spare time, she enjoys running and square dancing.

-Hong has been working at Donglong for 23 years, initially as an inserter for fillings before being promoted to the role of textile model operator five years ago.
+Hong has been working at Donglong since 1996, initially as an inserter for fillings before being promoted to the role of textile model operator in 2014.
 Her role involves taking pre-cut fabrics and placing them on models in the right order so that they assemble to form complete clothing pieces.
 She gets great satisfaction from seeing finished products come together, but her favourite time of day is lunch time, when everyone comes together like a big family to talk and enjoy homemade treats.

 Denim (Sewing Workshop)

 The longest-standing partner of all our partners!
 Closed has been working hand in hand with the Paul sewing shop since the beginning, with our first Pedal Pusher jeans being sewn here.
 Several years ago, we developed some iconic features together that are still signatures of Closed today, for example our X-pockets, the sacrum cut on the rear of our jeans, the fly label on the front of the fly, and our triple stitching.

 In the Italian family business, each component of our jeans is accompanied by one of their 60 experts.
 Paolo Galassi, who took over the company from his father, has been running the business with Mario Ceccarelli for almost 30 years.
 They cultivate their craft by investing in creativity and sustainability.